LiseRochat/My-Cinema-Club/README.md

 ***

 ### General Info
-Realization of a complete application to save all moovies you show
+Realization of a complete application to save all movies you show
 <p align="right">(<a href="#top">back to top</a>)</p>

 ***